Jamaican Beef Patty

 Talk The Talk: The Power Of Patois

-Though English is Jamaica’s official language, Patois, a creole dialect, is a major part of Jamaican traditions.
+Though English is Jamaica’s official language, Patois, a Creole dialect, is a major part of Jamaican traditions.
 Pronounced “Patwa,” this tongue is influenced by many languages, including African, Portuguese, Spanish, French and colonial English.
 I can really hear the influences here as a speaker of most of these languages, and together, they create such a sing-song quality.

 If you don’t speak Patois, don’t let that deter you from interacting with locals who do.
 You can always ask them to slow down to make it easier to understand.
 They’ll probably also teach you a few fun phrases!
 That’s always my biggest tip for those going abroad who either want to learn a language or get an authentic experience: Don’t shy away from engaging with the local dialect.
 And, if you take a seven-night, week-long cruise to Jamaica, you’ll have plenty of time to practice.